ZsZs88/DL-hf/README.md

 The evaluation calculates the FID (Frechét Inception Distance) score between the test dataset and the generated images That is the state-of-the-art testing method for generated images

-Advancements to come:

-- different containers for training and running the best model for sampling
-- Pipeline automatization without jupyter notebook
-- GUI for the sampling